moinwiki/moin/docs/user/rest.rst

 Text formatting
 ===============

-The following is a table of inline markup that can be used to control text formatting in Moin.
+The following is a table of inline markup that can be used to format text in Moin.

 +-------------------------------------+---------------------------------------+
 | Markup                              | Result                                |